stolinski/drop-in/README.md

 ## Templates

 - Base -> SvelteKit / Svelte 5 / PocketBase.
 CSR for app code, SSR for Site code
-- Blog -> A Markdown based blog with super powers
+- Blank -> A nearly blank starter using Decks and Graffiti to kickstart (no PocketBase)

 ### Extras